-We believe that the integration of Google Workspace for Education will empower our students to excel academically and develop crucial digital skills needed for success in today's world.
+Integrating Google Workspace for Education will empower our students to excel academically and develop crucial digital skills needed for success in today's world.
 We are fully committed to providing ongoing support and training to ensure a smooth transition and maximize the benefits of this powerful platform.
-If you have any questions or if you DO NOT want your student to have access to a Google Workspace for Education for the current school year, please feel free to contact your student's teacher or principal.
+If you have any questions or DO NOT want your student to have access to a Google Workspace for Education for the upcoming school year, please feel free to contact your student's teacher or principal.